Queensland Railways steel carriage stock

-Two types of steel bodied air-conditioned carriage stock have been used on long distance Queensland Rail services.
+The Queensland Railways ordered two different types of steel bodied air-conditioned carriage stock, both built by Commonwealth Engineering at their Rocklea plant.
+Over the years these carriages have been used on many different long distance Queensland Rail services.

+All Queensland Rail Travel (formerly "Traveltrain") services are now operated only with L Series carriages.

-M series
+M Series Carriage Stock

 In January 1950, Queensland Railways awarded a contract for 99 steel bodied carriages to Commonwealth Engineering, Rocklea.
 These were purchased to operate the Lander series of trains, The Inlander, The Midlander, The Sunlander and The Westlander entering service between 1953 and 1955.

 The original order of 99 cars was for: